 If parking at the pull in area beside the gate, the path is very good from the start.

-From the larger parking area some rough, boggy ground needs to be crossed to access the old road but it really only takes a few minutes.
+From the larger parking area some rough, boggy ground needs to be crossed to access the old road but it really only takes a minute.

-Last month in February, we parked at the Three Waters area which also gives a nice view of one of the three rivers which rush through Glencoe.
+Last month in February, we parked at Option 2 which also gives a nice view of one of the three rivers which rush through Glencoe.

 There is a great view from here of the Three Sisters, the craggy mountains which dominate the glen.Behind them , lies Argyll’s highest peak, Bidean nam Bian at 1150m/3772 feet.